Kenya: Borana Conservancy

 Save the Rhino International has supported the heroic work of rangers at Borana Conservancy, helping to keep rangers safe and motivated, both for their own welfare whilst working under tough conditions, and for the welfare of the rhinos they protect.

-Our funds have gone towards purchasing equipment for rangers – from the basics like better backpacks and boots, to training and new ranger accommodation – to provide some comfort after long days out on patrol.
+Our funds have gone towards purchasing rations and equipment for rangers – from the basics like better backpacks and boots, to training and new ranger accommodation – to provide some comfort after long days out on patrol.